 For more in-depth information, read our IPVanish Review.

 All-in-one solution with a massive server networkVisit CyberGhost

 - Logs some anonymous data

 - Doesn’t work with Chromebook

-Known for its streaming capability, CyberGhost is a strong choice for Android users who use their tablets and smart TVs often CyberGhost has the second-largest server network in the world and offers an advanced Smart DNS feature that allows users to unlock Netflix and other websites on smartphones and smart TVs.
+Known for its streaming capability, CyberGhost is a strong choice for Android users who use their tablets and smart TVs often.
+CyberGhost has the second-largest server network in the world and offers an advanced Smart DNS feature that allows users to unlock Netflix and other websites on smartphones and smart TVs.

-To top it off, CyberGhost offers simultaneous connections on up to 7 devices and an integrated VPN kill switch on its Android VPN app that make it one of the most secure VPNs on the market.
+To top it off, CyberGhost offers simultaneous connections on up to 7 devices and an integrated VPN kill switch on its Android VPN app that makes it one of the most secure VPNs on the market.
 With CyberGhost, you can gain peace of mind knowing your personal data, location, and identity is safe no matter where you go.